-Our financial supports are designed to cover your basic needs during your year of service.
-Your housing, public transportation costs to and from work, and health insurance are all covered.
-In addition, you will receive a modest monthly stipend to cover basic necessities.
+Our financial support is designed to cover your basic needs during your year of service.
+Your housing, utilities, public transportation costs to and from work, and health insurance are all covered.
+In addition, you will receive a modest monthly stipend to cover basic necessities, and an exit stipend upon completing the program.
+Homes come fully furnished with stocked kitchens at the beginning of orientation.

-The stipend is not designed to help you save, or to cover large expenses (like air travel, school application fees, or out-of-pocket prescription medication costs that exceed $500 per year).
-For most applicants though, it is enough to cover your basic needs like groceries, toiletries, and other essentials, especially when considering the savings that come from living communally.
-If you have additional financial needs, scroll down to learn about our Economic Access Fund.
+The monthly living stipend is not designed to help you save, or to cover large expenses (like air travel, school application fees, or out-of-pocket prescription medication costs that exceed $500 per year).
+For most applicants though, it is enough to cover your basic needs like groceries, toiletries, and other essentials, especially when considering the savings that come from living communally and pooling resources.
+If you have additional financial needs or concerns about supporting emergency needs while in the Service Corps, scroll down to learn about our Economic Access Fund.

 The numbers are based on costs for basic necessities, which are a bit different depending on the city you live in.
-This year’s stipends (now updated for the 2023-2024 year) are bigger than ever before at:
+Our stipends increase yearly to keep up with the cost of living in each city.
+This year’s stipends (now updated for the 2024-2025 program year) are:

 New York City